BaderLab/EnrichmentMap_docs/Properties.rst

 default.distanceMetric
-  * Specifies the how the Hierarchcial Clustering algorithm calculates distance.
+  * Specifies the how the Hierarchical Clustering algorithm calculates distance.
   * This property can also be changed from the Heat Map using the :ref:`heat_map_menu`.
   * Default Value: *PEARSON*
   * Allowed Values: *PEARSON*, *EUCLIDEAN*, *COSINE*